Guy Learmonth: Athletics career

 Guy Learmonth's first major athletics competition was the 2011 European Athletics Junior Championships.
 He competed in the 800 metres event, winning his heat.
-In his semi-final, he finished fifth, a place which could have earned him a fastest loser spot, but the other semi-final was won in a time two seconds faster than Learmonth's race, meaning that both fastest loser qualifiers came from the second semi-final.
+In his semi-final, he finished fifth.
 He also competed at the BUCS Indoor Championships that year, winning the 800 metres by over a second and setting a new championships best performance.
 He won his first national senior medal in 2011, taking a bronze at the British Indoor Athletics Championships.
+It would be the first of 13 National Indoor medals.

-In 2012, he competed at his first Diamond League meeting at the Bislett Games in Oslo, setting a new personal best in the 800 metres National event in finishing second.
-He regards it as his most memorable performance.
+In 2012, he competed at his first Diamond League meeting at the Bislett Games in Oslo, setting a new personal best in the 800 metres finishing second.
 He also retained his 800 metres title in 2012 at the BUCS Indoor Championships, winning by over a second, like the previous year.
 On his debut at the BUCS Outdoor Championships he won gold in the 800 metres, in a competition that took place at the Olympic Stadium.
 He improved on his result from the 2011 British Indoor Championships by winning a silver medal in 2012 championships in the 800 metres at the EIS Sheffield.

 In 2013, he chose not to defend his 800 metres titles at either the indoor or outdoor BUCS Championships, and attempted the 1500 metres at the outdoor championships, the only times he raced over the distance that year.
 He won both his heat and his semi-final, but finished a tenth of a second outside the medals, in fourth place.
 He competed in the British Indoor Championships, winning a bronze medal.